Houston vs. Temple NCAA Football Odds, Plays and Insights | November 13, 2021

 Temple Stats and Trends

-- This season, the Owls are winless ATS when entering a game as an underdog of 24.5 points or more.

-- Temple's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- Temple's games this year have gone over the total in four out of eight opportunities (50%).

-- Temple is 2-1 against the spread and 3-0 overall in games when it scores more than 22.2 points.
+- When Temple scores more than 22.2 points, it is 2-1 against the spread and 3-0 overall.

-- Temple is 2-1 against the spread and 3-0 overall when the team totals more than 300.7 yards.
+- Temple is 2-1 against the spread and 3-0 overall when the team picks up more than 300.7 yards.

-- The Owls have 14 giveaways this season, while the Cougars have 16 takeaways .
+- The Owls have turned the ball over 14 times, two fewer times than the Cougars have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.